Svechnikov scores twice as Canes blank Blackhawks

 Chicago was shut out for the first time this season.
 It scored one goal in each of its previous two games.
 The Blackhawks used some significant line shuffling at the outset and had numerous scoring chances, with 24 shots on goal through the first two periods.

 The Hurricanes played at home for the first time since Oct.
 12. They improved to 4-1-0 on home ice.
 Carolina went back to a more conventional lineup with 12 forwards after experimenting with 11.
-Brian Gibbons was added to the lineup.
+Brian Gibbons was added to the lineup, seeing 11 minutes, 59 seconds of ice time before being sent back to Charlotte of the AHL after the game.

 --Field Level Media